deanobarnett/ganbaru/README.md

 ## Usage

 Ganbaru uses a pretty basic CLI interface.
-To start Ganbaru in leader mode the follow command can be used to run on the `spec` directory with and predefined id.
+To start Ganbaru in leader mode the following command can be used to run on the `spec` directory with and predefined id.
 The id could be your Jenkins Build unique ID, a generated UUID, or a commit sha for your application.
 This should be something that identifies are particular spec run.

 `ganbaru leader spec/ --id hello-world-1`